 Eating smaller portions can reduce the pressure inside your stomach, allowing the LES to function normally and reducing acid reflux symptoms.

 High stomach pressure will relax your LES, allowing acid to climb up the esophagus.

-You’re less likely to consume a lot of food or irritate your esophagus and stomach if you take small bites and chew your food properly.
+You’re less likely to consume much food or irritate your esophagus and stomach if you take small bites and chew your food properly.

 Don’t Lie Down After Meals

 Don’t lie down after having a meal; you’re less likely to aggravate acid reflux symptoms if you sit upright for about two to three hours.